AndLSC/Automated_Shopping_Cart/README.md

       - **test_checkout_process.py**: Contains test cases for the complete checkout process.
 - **conftest.py**: Contains shared fixtures and configuration for the tests.
 - **reports/**: Directory for functional test reports.
--**pytest.ini**: Configures pytest settings and options, such as custom markers and command-line arguments, to control test behavior.
+- **pytest.ini**: Configures pytest settings and options, such as custom markers and command-line arguments, to control test behavior.
 - **requirements.txt**: Contains the list of Python dependencies required for the project.